First published Sept 2, 2024

 1. Gets Rid of Heavy Metal from the Body

 One of the main benefits of chelation therapy is the effective removal of heavy metal toxins from the blood system.
 The toxins include mercury, lead, copper, nickel, and iron.
-It prevents potential illnesses that may develop as a result of these toxins.
+It prevents potential illnesses that may develop as a result of these harmful toxins.

 2. Reduces Risk of Developing Cancer